 The permit, filed May 5, described plans for a two-story, 300,000-square-foot “state-of-the-art, hyperscale facility.”

 The Lakeland Equity Group is behind the project, according to the permit.
-Its managing director, Sam Khouri, did not respond to a call or email seeking comment about the city’s rejection of the permit.
+Its managing director, Sam Khouri, did not respond to a call or email seeking comment but the company issued a statement Thursday evening.

 The proposed $1.6 billion project would be built in Council Member Deborah Gray’s Ward 3.
 It would also sit near Kevin Bishop’s Ward 2 and Richard Starr’s Ward 5, both of which include parts of the Broadway-Slavic Village neighborhood.